dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-client/_index.md

       },
     ],
     {
+      metadata: {
-      ttlInSeconds: "5", // the request metadata overrides the metadata in the individual state items },
+        ttlInSeconds: "3", // this should override the ttl in the state item },
+    },
   );